ahmedgulabkhan/TouristAssist/README.md

 # TouristAssist
 ## About
-TouristAssist is an app made using Flutter and Firebase which helps tourists to book local guides according to the current city they are present in.
+TouristAssist is an app made using Flutter and Firebase which provides a better tourism experience.
+Tourists can sign up and book local guides based on the current city they are present in.
 It shows a map of their current location and all the guides present in that area.

 ## Snapshots of the application